MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll

-This article presents a Multi-Modal Bipedal Intelligent Urban Scout robot (MOBIUS) capable of walking, crawling, climbing, and rolling.
-MOBIUS features four limbs--two 6-DoF arms with two-finger grippers for manipulation and climbing, and two 4-DoF legs for locomotion--enabling smooth transitions across diverse terrains without reconfiguration.
-A hybrid control architecture combines reinforcement learning-based locomotion with model-based predictive and admittance control enhanced for safety by a Reference Governor toward compliant contact interactions.
+This paper presents the MOBIUS platform, a bipedal robot capable of walking, crawling, climbing, and rolling.
+MOBIUS features four limbs, two 6-DoF arms with two-finger grippers for manipulation and climbing, and two 4-DoF legs for locomotion--enabling smooth transitions across diverse terrains without reconfiguration.
+A hybrid control architecture combines reinforcement learning for locomotion and force control for compliant contact interactions during manipulation.
 A high-level MIQCP planner autonomously selects locomotion modes to balance stability and energy efficiency.
 Hardware experiments demonstrate robust gait transitions, dynamic climbing, and full-body load support via pinch grasp.
 Overall, MOBIUS demonstrates the importance of tight integration between morphology, high-level planning, and control to enable mobile loco-manipulation and grasping, substantially expanding its interaction capabilities, workspace, and traversability.

 View on arXiv